camgunz/d2k/doc/style_guide.md

       break;
     }

-The `break` is indented at the same level as the `case` because ugliness ensures otherwise if one creates a block:
+The `break` is indented at the same level as the `case` because if one creates a block, ugliness ensues:

     switch (x) {
       case 0: